janva/miniarduinoprojects/photosensor/README.md

 ### Mapping input to output
 Analog inputs goes through A/D converter which will map input to integer values between 0-1023.
 We simply divide input by 4 to scale input to values between 0 and 255.
-Integer division behaves the same way it would in the C language that is remainders are truncated and division renders an integer value.
+Integer division behaves the same way it would in the C language that is remainders are truncated and results renders integer values.